pd-l2ork/pd/README.md

 as OSC devices.

 Pd has a special emphasis on generating audio and/or video in real time, with low latency.
-Much of its design focuses on receiving, manipulating, and delivering high-quality audio signals.
-Specifically, the software addresses the problem of how to do this efficiently and reliably on general purpose operating systems like OSX, Windows, Debian, etc.-- i.e., systems designed mainly for multi-tasking.
+Much of its design focus on receiving, manipulating, and delivering high-quality audio signals.
+Specifically, the software addresses the problem of how to do this efficiently and reliably on general-purpose operating systems like OSX, Windows, Debian, etc.-- i.e., systems designed mainly for multi-tasking.